IndyCar Series: Racetracks

 The second big change took place in the 2012 season.
 In 2011, the series returned to Las Vegas Motor Speedway for the first time since 2000.
 However, the circuit had been rebuilt for NASCAR, increasing the banking of 12 degrees to progressive banking up to 20 degrees.
 This new configuration led to tight pack racing.
-Additionally, a $5 million bonus was offered if a driver from another series or racing discipline win the race, as it would be the last race for the current chassis, and a record 34 cars entered this race (the Indy 500 field, by comparison, is capped at 33 cars).
+Additionally, a $5 million bonus was offered if a driver from another series or racing discipline won the race, as it would be the last race for the current chassis, and a record 34 cars entered this race (the Indy 500 field, by comparison, is capped at 33 cars).
 As a result of pack racing in combination with many cars and inexperienced drivers, a major crash occurred on lap 11, injuring several drivers and resulting in the death of defending Indy 500 winner Dan Wheldon.
 This event led to massive media criticism of oval races for open-wheel vehicles.
 As a result, and also because of the gradual loss of spectators in the previous seasons, all oval races on 1.5-mile speedways, except Texas Motor Speedway, were removed from the calendar.
 Only the oval races in Indianapolis, Milwaukee, Iowa, Texas, and Fontana remained for the next three seasons.
 Instead, more races were held in cities, including Houston, Baltimore, and São Paulo.
 In the following years, the calendar stabilized, with the return of races in Phoenix, Pocono, and Gateway, although the races at Fontana, Pocono, Phoenix, and Milwaukee were later removed from the schedule due to insufficient crowds or severe crashes, including the fatal crash of Justin Wilson at Pocono in 2015.

 Since the 2012 season, the calendar has roughly consisted of 1/3 of oval races, 1/3 of races on permanent natural road courses, and 1/3 of races on temporary street courses in larger cities.
 In 2019, an IndyCar race was held for the first time on a current Formula 1 racetrack, the "Indycar Classics" at the Circuit of the Americas in Austin, Texas.

 Due to government restrictions on major events in 2020 due to the COVID-19 pandemic, many races that were scheduled for the 2020 season were affected.
 For the first time since 1911, the Indianapolis 500 was not held on the traditional Sunday before Memorial Day.
 In addition, traditional street races in Long Beach, Detroit, and Toronto were canceled.
 As compensation, double-header races took place in Road America, Iowa, Mid-Ohio, and Gateway.

+Texas Motor Speedway was removed from the schedule for the 2024 season after the series and track were unable to agree on a date.
+In October 2024, it became official that IndyCar Series would return to the north of Texas for the Grand Prix of Arlington set for March 2026.
+The 2.73-mile track will be built at the Arlington Sports District, around AT&T Stadium and Globe Life Field.